YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Permission is granted to copy, distribute and/or modify this document under the terms of the `GNU Free Documentation License <http://www.gnu.org/licenses/fdl.txt>`_, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts and no Back-Cover Texts.

 YottaDB is owned and copyrighted by `YottaDB LLC <http://yottadb.com/>`_ and is available for the GNU/Linux platforms on x86_64 and Raspberry Pi hardware under the terms of the `GNU Affero General Public License Version 3 <http://www.gnu.org/licenses/agpl.txt>`_.
 Source and binary can be downloaded from the `YottaDB project page at GitLab <https://gitlab.com/YottaDB/DB/YDB>`_.
-YottaDB® and Octo® are trademarks of YottaDB LLC.
+YottaDB® and Octo® are registered trademarks of YottaDB LLC.

 GT.M is owned and copyrighted by `Fidelity Information Services, LLC <http://www.fisglobal.com/>`_, and is available for the x86_64 GNU/Linux platform under the terms of the `GNU Affero General Public License version 3 <http://www.gnu.org/licenses/agpl.txt>`_.
 Source and binary can be downloaded from the `GT.M project page at Source Forge <http://sourceforge.net/projects/fis-gtm>`_.
 GT.M™ is a trademark of Fidelity National Information Services, Inc.

-The Linux kernel, GNU utilities, the WorldVistA EHR extensions to VistA and all other software on the CD-ROM and hard drive images are FOSS and available under their respective FOSS licenses.
+The Linux kernel, GNU utilities, and all other software on the hard drive image are free / open source software (`FOSS (Free / Open Source Software) <https://en.wikipedia.org/wiki/Free_and_open-source_software>`_) and available under their respective FOSS licenses.
 Copyrights and trademarks of all content are hereby acknowledged as being held by their owners.

-The core of VistA (so called `FOIA VistA <https://www.osehra.org/content/foia-vista>`_), which is the sample application for a capstone exercise at the end, is in the public domain through the `US Freedom of Information Act <https://en.wikipedia.org/wiki/Freedom_of_Information_Act_(United_States)>`_.
-No understanding of VistA is required or assumed for the workshop.

 Other copyrights and trademarks are the property of their respective owners.